openedx/paragon/src/asInput/README.md

     if (value.length < 3) {
       feedback = {
         isValid: false,
-        validationMessage: 'Username must be at least 3 characters in length.',
+        invalidMessage: 'Username must be at least 3 characters in length.',
         dangerIconDescription: 'Error',
       };
     }